-In Part 1, The Unparalleled Benefits of Improving Sleep Quality we discuss the benefits of sleep and how to determine how much sleep you actually need.
+In Part 1, The Amazing Benefits Of Deep Sleep [3 Tips To Help You Fall Asleep] we discuss the benefits of sleep and how to determine how much sleep you actually need.

 In Part 2, we cover 8 proven strategies to help you sleep better immediately.
-You can find it at Sleep Better With a Busy Schedule Using These Proven Methods.
+You can find it at 7 More Ways To Increase Deep Sleep [Even With A Busy Schedule].

 Today’s post will discuss the role caffeine plays in your sleep-wake cycles.